makhan/leetfs/README.md

 ## Installation

-LeetFS requires `retry`, and `requests`, which can be installed by running the following command:
+LeetFS requires `retry` and `requests` python libraries, which can be installed by running the following command:
 ```
 pip3 install retry requests
 ```